apaladines-techconsulting/Interview_Questions/README.md

     3. Multithreading -> it handles concurancy by itself.
     4. Cancelation support.
     5. Built in memory management

+- Property Wrappers:
+  1. @State
+  2. @ObservedObject
+  3. @StateObject
+  4. @Binding
+  5. @EnvironmentObject
+  6. ObservableObject -> This is the protocol to create

+ Difference between
+     @StateObject -> Only recreates a part of the view
+     @ObservedObject -> recreates everything

 #### Common higher methods to use in Combine:
 - `.tryMap` -> To map data.
 - `.decode` -> Parsinng.